Childhood disintegrative disorder

 Coping and support

 Child disintegrative disorder is a rare, serious condition.
-As a parent or family member affected by this disorder, you'll find it important to have support to cope with the condition.
+As a parent or family member affected by this disorder, you'll need support to cope with the condition.
 Here are some suggestions:

 © 1998-2014 Mayo Foundation for Medical Education and Research (MFMER).
 All rights reserved.
 A single copy of these materials may be reprinted for noncommercial personal use only.
 "Mayo," "Mayo Clinic," "MayoClinic.com," "Mayo Clinic Health Information," "Reliable information for a healthier life" and the triple-shield Mayo logo are trademarks of Mayo Foundation for Medical Education and Research.